hance-engine/hance-api/README.md

 ### Models
 The models in the [Models](Models) folder have semantic names.
 For example, [speech-denoise-48kHz-32ms.hance](Models/speech-denoise-48kHz-32ms.hance), signifies that this is a model that _denoises_ speech, expects an input samplerate of 48kHz, and has a latency of 32ms.
 For product information, take a look at [this page](https://hance.ai/products)

+All models within a family, e.g. the speech-denoise family, have similar characteristics.
+For denoising purposes, we recommend starting with [speech-denoise-48kHz-32ms-tiny.hance](Models/speech-denoise-48kHz-32ms-tiny.hance) to see if that meets your requirements, and move up in size if needed.
+We also note that if you have special requirements for particular audio circumstances, we offer can build models to better suit those circumstances.
+Contact us if this is the case.

 ## Multiplatform
 The HANCE Engine supports a wide range of platforms from embedded systems to browser-based processing with WebAssembly.
 The use of vector arithmetic through